andrew-vant/romtool/README.rst

 1. Your patch may be named incorrectly.
 It should usually have the same filename as the ROM, but with a .ips extension.
 2. Your emulator may not support implicit patching.
-Either physically apply the patch (romtool will support this eventually, but KEEP A CLEAN COPY), or use an emulator that does support it.
+Either physically apply the patch with :code:`romtool apply`, or use an emulator that does support it.
    Here is a list of emulators known to support implicit patching:

    -  ZSNES
    -  snes9x
    -  FCEUX (name as romname.nes.ips instead of romname.ips)

-   -  Add more here....
+   -  FIXME: Add more here....

 **Q. My patch changes produce garbage.**